AkseliKoponen/DevAcademy/README.md

 * Tooltips
 * Automatic tools to get distance and duration when adding new trips.

+When viewing the records in database one can filter them by each column.
+To initiate the search, click on the magnifying glass icon.
+On number columns one may for example use syntax like ">5" to get all records with a distance greater than 5km.
+To clear filters simply search with an empty field.

+When viewing information about a specific station one may filter the information by months by clicking on the month buttons.

+One may add new trips and stations to the database.
+Note: The newly added stations lack connected trips and thus are unable to provide details like average trip length.

 ## Notes
 biketrips.db SQLite database was created by combining the .csv files into one and then importing them as a table to the database.
 The original .csv files contained duplicates of EVERY trip.
 The duplicates were deleted from the database file.

 ##Links
-You may contact me at akseli.koponen42@gmail.com.
+One may contact me at akseli.koponen42@gmail.com.
 I am willing to create more code in exchange for food or even money.

 ## Contributing and Developing